AidenK0518/CS325Assignment1/README.md

-# CS325Assignment1
+# CS325Assignment1 (Branch 1)

-This project sets out to use definitions to find the run time of a Colltaz Conjuncture.
+This project sets out to use definitions to find the run time of a Colltaz Conjuncture, but calls for every instance to have its runtime posted.

-## How the code works
+## How the code works (this time)

-The code works by first calling a colltaz method that uses the definition, which loops through the normal Colltaz Conjecture function until it reaches 1.
+The code works by looping through the Colltaz Conjecture function until it reaches 1.
 For an Even number, divide n by 2
 For an Odd number, multiply n by 3, then subtract 1.